Annual Page Assignment #2

-1) Last semester preventive directors and apprentices wrote paragraphs explaining their positions and how it correlates with preventive dentistry.
-I have attached the paragraphs below and would like you to read these paragraphs.
+1) Ask directors and apprentices to write paragraphs explaining their positions and how they correlate with preventive dentistry.

-2) Create a template for you paragraphs and then begin writing.
+2) Create a template for the paragraphs and then begin writing.
 Construct your paragraphs with correct grammar and punctuation.
 Remember our audience and write according to the audience.
 Keep the paragraphs short and simple, but intelligent and informative.
-You may even look at past annuals for help.
-If you do not have an annual please e-mail me at email@example.com and I will send you a pdf of our past annual.
+You may look at past annuals for help.

-4) Finally, edit your paragraphs and send your completed paragraphs via e-mail to SDSUannual@hotmail.com.
-Each e-mail should have only one paragraph.
+4) Finally, edit your paragraphs and send your completed paragraphs to the Annual Directors

 Title the e-mail with: ParagraphTitle – Yourname.